 Sevierville has always been a popular field trip destination.
-But this year, many of our popular attractions stepped up to also offer great educational experiences to students online.
+But even if you can’t visit right now, many of our popular attractions also offer great educational experiences to students online.
 Whether through simple YouTube videos, Facebook lives, or educational components on their websites, these Sevierville area attractions keep learning fun.

 Tennessee Museum of Aviation

 The Tennessee Museum of Aviation is a hidden gem.
 As Tennessee’s Official Archive and Repository for Aviation History, the museum is home to rare airworthy warbird aircraft – including a Douglas A1-H Skyraider and two P-47 Thunderbolts.
 Because the museum is located at Sevierville’s municipal airport, many of the planes take to the skies on a regular basis – which gives museum visitors (and those in town) unique opportunities to see history take flight.

 Perhaps the greatest treasure at the Tennessee Museum of Aviation are the docents – many of whom are WWII and Vietnam War Veterans.

 Get Schooled by Jules Bernard, a WWII Veteran, on the Stinson L-5 aircraft, the importance of mathematics, and a little bit of WWII history in under four minutes.
 Mr. Bernard was a beloved museum docent who recently passed away but always loved to share his knowledge with others.

 Want to explore more and plan for a future visit?
 Check out 5 Fun Reasons to Visit the Tennessee Museum of Aviation.